NotebookLM Makes the Slides. Here Is How to Actually Edit Them.

 Sign in at notebooklm.google.com, create a new notebook, and upload the documents you want the deck to be based on.
 PDFs, Google Docs, plain text, web URLs, and YouTube transcripts all work.
 Better sources produce better slides, so curate the inputs rather than dumping everything you have.

 Step 2.
-Generate the slide deck
+Let NotebookLM generate the deck

 Step 3.
-Download as PDF
+Download the PDF (and notice it is not editable)

 Step 5.
-Edit and export
+Edit and export the real .pptx

 Download the .pptx and open it in PowerPoint, Keynote, or Google Slides.
 Every text element is now selectable and editable, so you can rewrite copy, restyle headings, swap fonts, and reorder slides like any normal deck.
 If you prefer to stay in the browser, DeckEdit also includes an inline editor where you can fix typos and adjust formatting before exporting.

 DeckEdit reverses that with on device optical character recognition.
 It identifies every text region, reads the characters, then writes them back as real PowerPoint text frames at the same coordinates.
 The output is a normal .pptx file, indistinguishable from one authored in PowerPoint by hand.
+That is the only thing DeckEdit does, and it is the only step NotebookLM cannot do for you.

 Tips for Better Results